mabaumgartner/hello-world/README.md

 # hello-world
 Hello World

-Just learning to use GitHub.
+Just learning to use GitHub and Git.